HOCD: Understanding homosexual obsessive-compulsive disorder

 A person may just as equally fear being straight.
 They may fear not knowing what sexual orientation they are.
 They may have fears that they are attracted to anyone of any gender or sexual persuasion.

-The reason is that people of all sexual orientations can experience unwanted intrusive thoughts that make them doubt their sexuality.
+In addition, people of all sexual orientations can experience unwanted sexual intrusive thoughts that make them doubt their sexuality.

-SO-OCD is therefore more inclusive of the vast variety of ways in which these painful obsessions can arise.
-For the sake of simplicity, this article focuses solely on homosexual OCD.
-But you can read more about SO-OCD here if you wish to have a wider view.
+SO-OCD is, therefore, more inclusive of the vast variety of ways in which these painful obsessions can arise.
+For the sake of specificity, this article focuses solely on homosexual OCD.
+But you can read more about SO-OCD here if you wish to have a wider view or if your intrusive thoughts target other sexual orientations.

 The need for certainty in HOCD

-It’s important to understand that someone with HOCD views their thoughts as intrusive and anxiety-inducing and does not wish to act on them.
+It’s important to understand that someone with HOCD views their thoughts as intrusive and anxiety-inducing.
+The presence of sexual intrusive thoughts does not mean you wish to act on them.

-This is why their thoughts and obsessions are so disturbing to them.
-They are quite different to fantasies where a person gains a sense of pleasure.
+Their thoughts and obsessions are incredibly disturbing to them.
+The obsessions are significantly different to fantasies, where a person gains a sense of pleasure.
 Instead, they can be left with feelings of confusion and uncertainty.

-In classic OCD fashion, what if intrusive thoughts or vivid sexual images may flash across their mind and cause a desperate plea to know for certain…
+In classic OCD fashion, “what if?” intrusive thoughts or vivid sexual images of people of the same sex may flash across their mind and cause a desperate plea to know for certain…

 WHY AM I HAVING THESE THOUGHTS?